rbroker/gweek-binding/README.md

 # gweek-binding
-This project uses Python to generate a runtime C OpenGL binding from the OpenGL official XML spec files, and exposes a static library which can be used to easily include extended OpenGL support in any CMake project.
+This project uses pure Python 3 to generate a C OpenGL binding from OpenGL's official XML spec files, and exposes a static library which can be used to easily include extended OpenGL support in any CMake project.

-It was intended to be easily included and built from a git submodule, in other projects.
+It was intended to be easily included and built from a git submodule, in other CMake projects.

 # Prerequisites
 - Python 3
 - CMake

+# Platforms I've Used
+- Linux (at least Debian, Buster)
+- Windows

 # Using the Bindings
-The build uses CMAKE to define a new build target "`gweek-binding`", as well as a variable "`${gweek_binding_include}`", allowing easy integration into an existing CMakeLists.txt using:
+The build uses CMake to define a new build target "`gweek-binding`", as well as a variable "`${gweek_binding_include}`", allowing easy integration into an existing CMakeLists.txt using:

 ```cmake
 add_subdirectory(extern/gweek-binding)